oroinc/documentation/user_guide/filters.rst

 Filters
 =======

-Filters functionality automatically generates a list, all the records of which meet certain requirements.
+Filters automatically generate a list, all the records of which meet certain requirements.

 Basically, you say "I want to see only the records that meet these conditions", specify the conditions and get the list of records.

+Along with the :ref:`grid filters <user-guide-ui-components-grid-filters>` that define a set of records displayed, you can also define filters for reports and marketing lists, telling the system what records to process.
+These filters are described in the article.

 Filters are always created for records of a specific :term:`entity <Entity>` specified in the general details of the relevant segment, report of marketing list.